Skip to main content

 Agile methodologies guide actions that align with the agile delivery model, values, and principles.
 They also show the steps and approaches to working effectively in an agile manner.

-Team collaboration is a fundamental value in agile implementation.
+Team collaboration is a fundamental value in implementing the agile methodology.
 Agile methodologies help us work together efficiently when developing complex software by guiding the best collaboration methods.
 The ultimate aim is to make customers happier with each software release.

 History of Agile Methodology – Tracing Its Origins and Evolution